 Can moral realists have disputes about what is a relevant fact?
 Yes.
 Do you have all of the relevant facts that would make up the totality of circumstances necessary to answer whether something is moral or not?
 Sometimes.
 I would point out that morality is very much like tallness.
 We tend to acknowledge that some things are more evil or good than others.
 (Just like some things are taller than others) Nevertheless, I doubt we as humans ever have the full knowledge we need to accurately determine the exact culpability of any action.
 How immoral is someone who kills someone due to an accident while negligently driving a car while drunk?
 Is it more immoral then when someone negligently drives drunk but luckily makes it home without killing anyone?
 Etc. A moral realist may not be able to fully sort out the exact degree of moral culpability here but they can still say the person who deliberately ran an innocent person over with their car is likely more culpable.
 Just because I think the mental states of the people involved effects the morality in ways I can’t exactly sort out, does not mean I can’t be a moral realist.
-Just like the fact that I can not say exactly how many millimeters tall my grandfather was at the time he died means I do not think he was a certain height at the time he died.
+Just like the fact that I can not say exactly how many millimeters tall my grandfather was at the time he died means I do not think he was at least three feet tall or taller at the time he died.
 And, of course, it doesn’t mean he was as many millimeters tall as we decide he was by virtue of our deciding that.

 So in sum, when we consider all the relevant facts in the totality of circumstances, we can try to judge whether an action is immoral (or not) but we do not think our judgement after the event actually effects whether the action was in fact moral.
 No persons “after the fact” judgments will ever effect whether an action was in fact moral or not at the time it occurred.
 Unlike the subjectivist the moral realist thinks these “after the fact” judgments are irrelevant to the truth.